Rémy Boullé

-Rémy Boullé (born 20 June 1988) is a French paracanoeist.
+Rémy Boullé (born 20 June 1988) is a French Para canoeist.
 He represented France at the Summer Paralympics, and is a two-time bronze medalist.

 Career

 Barbosa represented France at the 2016 Summer Paralympics in the men's KL1 event. and finished in fifth place with a time of 52.084.

 Boullé again represented France at the 2020 Summer Paralympics in the men's KL1 event and finished with a time of 48.917 and won a bronze medal.